tinted-theming/tinted-builder-rust/README.md

 use to generate your own themes using [base16] and [base24] templates and `0.11.0` compliant base16 and base24 scheme files.

-Internally tinted-builder-rust uses [ramhorns] to render the templates.
+Internally tinted-builder-rust uses [ribboncurls] to render the templates.

 ### Library installation